The Perfect One Day in Seville, Spain | Easy, Walkable Itinerary

 Some other highlights of Real Alcazar are the Gardens, Patio de las Doncellas, Dormitorio de los Reyes Moros, Salón de los Embajadores, and the Baños de María Padilla.

-As a fun fact, the Alcázar “played” the role of the Water Gardens of House of Dorne, in Game of Thrones.
+As a fun fact, the Real Alcázar “played” the role of the Water Gardens of House of Dorne, in Game of Thrones.
 If you’re wondering… no, meeting Pedro Pascal is sadly not included in the tickets.😂😭

 Visit, or Admire, the Cathedral & La Giralda

-The Cathedral is the largest Gothic church in the world and one of the largest churches in the world.
-This cathedral is the resting place of famous historic figures, including Columbus.
+The Seville Cathedral and La Giralda are another of Sevilla’s most important and iconic monuments.
+The Cathedral is the largest Gothic church in the world and one of the largest churches in the world, and also the resting place of Christopher Columbus.

-La Giralda, which sits right next to the Cathedral, was originally a Minaret – an Islamic tower used to call people for prayer.
 This breathtaking tower belonged to the Great Mosque, before it was destroyed and the Cathedral was built on top.
-The Muslims wanted to destroy the Minaret so the Christians couldn’t use their religious monument, but King Alfonso X, made threats to ensure the Minaret would remain in tact.
+The Muslims wanted to destroy the Minaret so the Christians couldn’t use their religious monument, but King Alfonso X, made threats to ensure the Minaret would remain intact.

 The Minaret we see today has some Christian additions – including the Giraldillo, a religious bronze statue, and the bell tower.